 Insider Tip: For families, the best caves to tour would be the Imperial or the Chifley.
 For families with kids aged toddler to four, the Imperial Cave is ideal being the easiest cave to navigate.
 For kids who are four and older, the Chifley is recommended.
 For older kids, consider caves such as the Orient, Temple of Baal or The River Cave.
 The caves can be a bit cold so layer accordingly.

-Download the Jenolan App ahead of time (Wifi is pretty week at Jenolan) to learn more about the caves including bushwalks around the complex.
+Download the Jenolan App ahead of time (Wifi is pretty weak at Jenolan) to learn more about the caves including bushwalks around the complex.

 Blue Mountains Cultural Centre